groue/GRMustache/Guides/view_model.md

 Mustache Keys and Expressions vs. Key-Value Coding
 --------------------------------------------------

-The GRMustacheContext and your ViewModel subclasses generally do not change the semantics of Key-Value Coding methods such as `valueForKey:`, `valueForKeyPath:`, and `setValue:forKey:`.
+The GRMustacheContext and your ViewModel subclasses do not change the semantics of Key-Value Coding methods such as `valueForKey:`, `valueForKeyPath:`, and `setValue:forKey:`.

 In some cases those methods do not have the same result as `valueForMustacheKey:` and `valueForMustacheExpression:error:`.
 We'll see one below.

 **The rule of thumb** is simple: to get the value that would be rendered by a tag `{{ ... }}`, use `valueForMustacheKey:` and `valueForMustacheExpression:error:`.

+### The difference between the context stack and KVC

-Here is a ViewModel that exhibits the conflict between KVC and Mustache keys:
+Here is a ViewModel that exhibits how Mustache and KVC may differ, and how GRMustache "does not change the semantics of Key-Value Coding".

 ```objc
 @interface Document : GRMustacheContext